jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 As a remote worker, you are able to choose your working location.
 This gives you the option of choosing a spot with fewer distractions that could remove or prevent you from achieving a state of [flow](https://en.wikipedia.org/wiki/Flow_(psychology\)).

-After an interruption it is estimated that it takes up to a half an hour to get back to your original task [^2].
+Minimizing interruptions is one of the keys to accomplishing challenging tasks.
+After an interruption it is estimated that it takes up to a half an hour to get back to your original task[^2].

-TODO: check that link when rendered ^^^^

 ### Off hours support